WebAssembly/spec/document/core/syntax/modules.rst

 Data Segments
 ~~~~~~~~~~~~~

-The initial contents of a :ref:`memory <syntax-mem>` are zero bytes. *Data segments* can be used to initialize a range of memory from a static :ref:`vector <syntax-vec>` of :ref:`bytes <syntax-byte>`.
+The initial contents of a :ref:`memory <syntax-mem>` are zero bytes. *Data segments* can be used to initialize a range of memory from a static :ref:`list <syntax-list>` of :ref:`bytes <syntax-byte>`.

-The |MDATAS| component of a module defines a vector of data segments.
+The |MDATAS| component of a module defines a list of data segments.

 Like element segments, data segments have a mode that identifies them as either *passive* or *active*.
 A passive data segment's contents can be copied into a memory using the |MEMORYINIT| instruction.